jaliss/securesocial/docs/src/manual/source/guide/configuration.md

 		# Where to redirect the user when he logs out.
 If not set SecureSocial will redirect to the login page
 		#
 		onLogoutGoTo=/login

 		#
+		# Where to redirect the user if it cancels the login process.
+If not set SecureSocial will
+		# use the value of 'onLoginGoTo' instead
+		#
+		onCancelLoginGoTo=/

+		#
 		# Enable SSL for oauth callback urls and login/signup/password recovery pages